apache/druid/docs/content/Tutorial:-A-First-Look-at-Druid.md

 Setting Up
 ----------

-There are two ways to setup Druid: download a tarball, or [Build From Source](Build From Source.html).
+There are two ways to setup Druid: download a tarball, or [Build From Source](Build-from-source.html).
 You only need to do one of these.

 ### Download a Tarball

 We've built a tarball that contains everything you'll need.
-You'll find it [here](http://static.druid.io/artifacts/releases/druid-services-0.6.0-bin.tar.gz)
+You'll find it [here](http://static.druid.io/artifacts/releases/druid-services-0.6.0-bin.tar.gz).
 Download this file to a directory of your choosing.

 You can extract the awesomeness within by issuing: